 The County Charter requires the County Executive to submit to the County Legislature by October 15th of each year a proposed four-year capital plan, the first year of which is the capital budget for the following year, and requires the County Legislature by December 15th of each year to vote on the capital plan resolution and the capital budget ordinance.
-The County Legislature has approved, most recently, the capital budget for fiscal year 2016 (as it may be amended from time to time, the "2016 Capital Budget") and a capital plan for fiscal years 2016-2019 (as it may be amended from time to time, the "2016-2019 Capital Plan").
-The County Legislature has not adopted a capital budget for fiscal year 2017 or 2018.
-As a result, any changes in budgeted capital spending for such years are reflected in the 2016 Capital Budget, as amended.
-The 2016 Capital Budget is approximately \$579.9 million, the revenue for which is a combination of long-term debt (or bond anticipation notes) and local, State or federal aid.
-The amount of such debt projected to be issued by or on behalf of the County for objects or purposes in the 2016 Capital Budget was approximately \$332.9 million.
+The County Legislature has approved, most recently, the capital budget for fiscal year 2016 (as it may be amended from time to time, the "2016 Capital Budget") and the capital plan for fiscal years 2016-2019 (as it may be amended from time to time, the "2016-2019 Capital Plan").
+The 2016 Capital Budget is approximately \$206.1 million, the revenue for which is a combination of long-term debt (or bond anticipation notes) and local, State or federal aid.
+The amount of such debt projected to be issued by or on behalf of the County for objects or purposes in the 2016 Capital Budget was approximately \$192.5 million.
 The amount of debt issued by the County each year varies depending upon capital expenditure requirements.
 Following from NIFA's declaration of a control period on January 26, 2011, NIFA may continue to seek, among other things, to restrict in whole or in part the County's ability to issue debt to finance expenditures, including, but not limited to, capital projects, judgments and settlements, and property tax refunds.
 For further information regarding NIFA's declaration of a control period, see "MONITORING AND OVERSIGHT - External - NIFA" herein.
 County financings often include prior-year(s) approved capital items.
 The major components of the 2016 Capital Budget and the 2016-2019 Capital Plan are listed in Figure 20.